khangchow/Camery/README.md

 Hello, welcome to Camery - my first public library so there should be a lot of mistakes and bugs >.< .
 So please feel free to create your MR if you have any advise or contribution for Camery.
 Thank you <3

+Camery is a library to facilitate taking single or multiple photos from camera or gallery with friendly UI - UX.

+Current version 1.0.1

 Here are steps to import Camery into your own project:

 1/ Add "maven { url 'https://jitpack.io' }" into your settings.gradle